-- Professional fees incurred for the nine-month period ended September 30, 2016 were \$411,233 as compared to the nine-month period ended September 30, 2015 of \$120,043.
-The increase in professional fees of \$291,190 was due primarily to legal fees associated with the completion of the Transaction. - The directors and key management salaries increased by \$81,338 due to increases in annual salaries of the Chief Executive Officer, Director of Research and Development and Director of Quality.
-In addition, the Chief Financial Officer was added to the key management team. - Other administrative costs increased by \$127,562 due primarily to an increase in recruitment costs, marketing expenses and travel costs to potential customers and trade shows. - Software development costs totaling \$140,526 for the nine-month period ended September 30, 2016 had increased by \$20,935 from the nine-month period ended September 30, 2015 related primarily to the acquisition of increased cloud back up and monitoring services and other service providers. - The net recovery in the P&L from the research and development tax credit has decreased by a net amount of \$75,752 (2015 amounts are shown gross within the employee salaries and benefit line items and the research and development tax credit line items in the statement of loss).
-The recovery in the statement of loss for the nine-month period ended September 30, 2016 related to the research and development tax credits exclude amounts that are capitalized to the intangible asset.
-The net increase in the employee salaries and wages and the decrease in the research and development tax credit recovery is due to the increase in headcount for individuals not involved directly in the development of the intangible asset. - Social insurance costs increased by \$54,391 to \$152,239 over the nine-month period ended September 30, 2015 due to the increase in headcount over the prior year. - Share-based compensation increased by \$165,240 primarily due to the incremental fair value associated with the modification to stock options held by Kneat Solutions Limited options holders. - The increases in the expenses were partially offset by a decrease consultancy fees of \$14,995 bringing the consultancy fees down to \$111,304 for the nine-month period ended September 30, 2016.
-This was due mainly to the fact that some roles being performed by the consultants in 2015 were brought in-house or were no longer required in 2016. - Audit fees increased by \$72,184 for the nine-month period ended September 30, 2016 as compared to the nine-month period September 30, 2015 due primarily to an increase in costs associated with the completion of the Transaction and increased audit requirements for a public company. - Regulatory fees of \$27,715 relate to costs associated with operating a public company.
+- Professional fees incurred for the year ended December 31, 2016 were \$501,549 as compared to the year ended December 31, 2015 of \$290,182.
+The increase in professional fees of \$211,367 was due primarily to legal fees associated with the completion of the Transaction. - The directors and key management salaries increased by \$276,786 due to increases in the annual salaries of the Chief Executive Officer, Director of Research and Development and Director of Quality.
+In addition, the Chief Financial Officer was added to the key management team on June 27, 2016 and Directors' fees began to accrue as of the quarter ended September 30, 2016. - Other administrative costs increased by \$94,533 due primarily to an increase in recruitment costs. - Cloud hosting and other services costs totalling \$204,849 for the year ended December 31, 2016 had increased by \$71,640 from the year ended December 31, 2015 related primarily to the acquisition of increased cloud back up and monitoring services and other software services. - Audit and accounting fees increased by \$62,002 for the year ended December 31, 2016 as compared to the year ended December 31, 2015 due primarily to an increase in costs associated with the completion of the Transaction and increased audit requirements for a public company. - Securities and regulatory fees of \$46,668 relate to costs associated with operating a public company. - The net recovery in the statement of loss from the research and development tax credit has decreased by a net amount of \$72,798 (2015 amounts are shown gross within the employee salaries and benefit line items and the research and development tax credit line items in the statement of loss).
+The recovery in the statement of loss for the year ended December 31, 2016 relates to the eligible costs associated with the research and development tax credits that were not eligible for capitalization to the intangible asset and thus are expensed through the statement of loss. - Share-based compensation increased by \$224,244 primarily due to the incremental fair value associated with the modification to stock options held by Kneat Solutions Limited options holders and the issuance of new options during the year ended December 31, 2016. - The increases in the expenses were partially offset by a decrease in employee salaries, wages and benefits expense of \$154,604 bringing the expense down to \$442,265 for the year ended December 31, 2016.
+This was due primarily to the increase in employee costs which were capitalized to the intangible asset as a result of the time employees spent on development activities and the fact that the 2015 amounts were shown gross of research and development tax credits as noted above.